lnf3/starter-hugo-academic2/content/applicants/6. faq/index.md

 **4. What should I highlight in my personal statement?** I think the most effective personal statements ***show*** rather than ***tell***.
 For instance, I noted in my "Who is a good fit" document (#3 in this series) that people who have relevant experience are a good fit for me.
 In your personal statement, just saying "I did a senior thesis" or "I know how to follow a protocol" won't help me understand where you're coming from, what skills you have, how you think, or what you know.
 Instead, ***show*** me that you did that stuff.
 Walk me through what you did, why you did it, what you learned, how you stumbled and recovered, etc.

+**5. Pro tip for personalizing a personal statement to a professor.** Effectively personalizing your personal statement to a professor is hard.
+Here are some quick thoughts on sentiments that are less vs. more convincing.

+**Less convincing:** "I'm applying to X professor because our research interests align," or "I'm applying to X lab because I'm passionate about Y topic."
+Those sentiments aren't super convincing because they're essentially pre-requisites for someone applying to that lab, meaning that they're not going to distinguish you from other applicants.
+These sentiments also don't show PIs how you (specifically) think.
+Speaking only for myself, I want personal statements to give me a preview of how you think!
+I love chatting with and working with people who think about things in unique ways, who think critically, who think systematically, who see things from angles I haven't considered, etc.

+**More convincing:** Ask yourself some or all of the following questions.
+Your answers are things you may want to use to communicate a clear, effective, distinguishing explanation for why you're applying to a specific lab.
+- What types of questions might you want to ask in this lab specifically?
+Why are these questions interesting?
+How are they innovative?
+What excites you about them?
+- What types of skills might you want to learn in this lab specifically?
+How might these skills prepare you for your next steps post-PhD?
+- Is there training in a particular type of intervention that you’d get?
+If so, why do you care about that and why is it interesting to you specifically? (although I'm not currently doing intervention work [though plan to in the future], this Q might be good to ask yourself for labs that are doing intervention work)
+- How does this lab align with and/or expand on what you’ve done before?
+How might your previous experiences bring a new perspective to the lab and expand the lab’s research?

-**5. How much do you care about publications?** I don't care about publicaitons per se.
+**6. How much do you care about publications?** I don't care about publicaitons per se.
 What I care about is the experiences you've had that prepared you for doctoral-level study in a research-heavy environment.
 Publications *can* (but not always) be a way to document your preparation, but they're not the only way.

  There are hundreds of details and decisions that go into completing a study and writing a manuscript.
 A  non-exhaustive list of these details includes things like:
  - coordinating a study administratively (IRBs, progress reports)